brunopostle/homemaker-addon/docs/reference.rst

 Grillage
 ~~~~~~~~

-A planar feature consisting of repeated linear elements
+A planar feature consisting of repeated linear elements.
+These linear elements
+are optionally defined by *Extrusion* and/or *Repeat* traces.
+The areas sliced
+by these linear elements can be optionally defined by *Shell* and/or *Grillage*
+hulls.

+Since *Repeat* and *Grillage* elements are recursive, complex construction
+systems can be built up through layering.

 Styles
 ------